oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 - Led adoption of a cross-departmental design system in partnership with Product and UX.

-- Refactored legacy codebases for 9 websites and 2 AWS-powered apps, boosting accessibility and SEO, and driving a 28% YoY increase in key metrics.
+- Refactored legacy codebases for 9 websites and 2 AWS-powered apps, boosting accessibility and SEO, and driving a 7% YoY increase in Ecommerce revenue.

 - Mentored a team of 10 developers in Salesforce architecture.